Get batch text embeddings predictions

 Request a batch response

-Depending on the number of input items that you've submitted, a batch generation task can take some time to complete.
+Depending on the number of input items you submit, a batch generation task can take some time to complete.

 REST